oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 ## ETL SQL Queries - Insert Step - Bronze Predictions - No Updating

-Now that all raw records have been written to DuckDB, the ETL can kick off.
+Now that the latest raw records have been written to DuckDB, the ETL can kick off/resume.

-We probably want to start w/ updating the bronze_predictions table and records.
+We want to start w/ updating the bronze_predictions table and records since these will be updtaed by other events.

-When inserting from raw data into duckdb, we try to clean up and enrich this data if possible.
-This lets us complete the most basic first step.
+When inserting from raw data into duckdb, we try to clean up and enrich this data if possible, completing the first step.

-However, many data points are not yet available when a prediction is submitted (like the payout).
-These columns and values will be null for now.
-This query simply captures the old (cold) prediction data and all related events (truevals, payouts) that are already available.
+However, many events and data points are not yet available when a prediction is submitted (like the payout).
+These values (and columns) remain null for now.

+This query best captures the old (cold) prediction data and all related events (truevals, payouts) that are already available.

 We now have to handle events as-they-are-happening.
 (Incremental Updates)

-### GQLDF + CSV + PDS + ETL Updating:

-For this to work,
-1. GQLDF + CSV + PDS need to be working in-sync - same st_ts, end_ts - errors/events being handled well.
-1. CSV vs. PDS may have different max(timestamp) => st_ts if not careful.

-# [TO COME]
+# [TBD - TO COME]

 ### ETL - Incremental Update